vvvv/betadocs/Wiki/Using vvvv/Spreads/Spread Sinks.md

 They are also referred to as "spectral operations".
 Below is a listing of the most popular.

-More such operations are available and can be found by querying the [NodeBrowser](TODO INTERNALLINK:the-gui#node-browser) for the term "spectral".
+More such operations are available and can be found by querying the [Node Browser](xref:eeb8526d-0085-4219-a138-32ac397853f1) for the term "spectral".

 ![](~/img/PlusProductAndOrSpectral5.png "")